surveyjs/survey-library/docs/get-started-vue.md

 ## Configure Styles

-SurveyJS ships with the Modern and Default V2 UI themes illustrated below.
+SurveyJS Form Library ships with several predefined themes illustrated below and a flexible theme customization mechanism based upon CSS variables.

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-Open the Vue component in which your survey will be and import a style sheet that implements the required theme.
+To add SurveyJS themes to your application, open the Vue component in which your survey will be and import the Form Library style sheet:

 ```js
 <template>